Casagrand Moondance Kumbalgodu - 504 Homes Across 8.6 Acres

 Pricing, cost sheet, and what the number actually includes

-The headline price of Rs.
-86.22 Lakhs for the 2 BHK (1,175 sqft) is genuinely all-inclusive — it covers the basic apartment cost at Rs.
-5,499 per sqft (~Rs.
-64.6 Lakhs), plus EB/Legal/Registration charges of Rs.
-8.0 Lakhs, Infrastructure and Clubhouse charges of Rs.
-6.0 Lakhs, and applicable GST.
-That transparency is unusual for the Bengaluru mid-market, where "starting price" is often the basic rate alone and another 15–18% of hidden charges appear on the registered cost sheet.
+The starting price of ₹75 Lakhs for the 2 BHK (1,171 sqft) is based on Casagrand's ₹5,399 per sqft offer rate - a meaningful discount to the comparable market rate of ~₹7,499 per sqft.
+Final all-in cost adds GST (5% on under-construction sale), Karnataka stamp duty and registration (~6–7% of agreement value), floor-rise and PLC premiums, and the maintenance corpus.
 The pricing page has the full worked example in a table, the list of other charges line by line, and a discussion of payment plans including CLP and the 20:80 structure that Casagrand commonly offers on early-phase bookings.

 Launch-phase pricing is indicative and subject to revision at the developer's discretion.
 RERA registration details, possession date, and the exact sanctioned payment schedule should be confirmed in writing before payment of any booking amount.